TinkerTools/tinker9/doc/style.md

 ## C++ Version
 Currently, code should target C++11.

-C++14 and C++17 are good, But the support to the newer standards may be restricted by the toolchain, or by the combination of the hardware and toolchain, e.g. CUDA 10.0 only supports C++14 but not C++17.
+C++14 and C++17 are good, but the support of the toolchain to the newer standards may be limited, and more likely, be limited by the combination several problems, e.g., the Nvidia driver is old and cannot be updated because the GPU is old or it is difficult to update cluster's OS, so CUDA is limited to 10.0, which only supports C++14 but not C++17.

 <!--  -->